thiagofm/thiagofm.github.com/_posts/2016-02-26-baking-software.md

 In the very end, your friend only tastes the cake.
 All the ingredients, recipe, tidiness of the kitchen isn't considered, but without all this carefully thought process, it wouldn't be a cake.

 There's a great documentary(in Netflix!) called `Jiro dreams of sushi`.
-It's a about a sushiman, a very famous and simple japanese dish who is over 80 years old and still work on making the best sushi ever.
+It's about a Sushiman, a very famous and simple Japanese dish who is over 80 years old and still work on making the best sushi ever.
 His sushi is very expensive, over $300 for a seat.
-At first, this looks like an exageration, as the documentary progresses, you see how much effort and money is spent on getting the best fish, the right preparation, the best people(most of them quit)... that the price looks cheap and the thoughtfulness put into it could take a man to the moon.
+At first, this looks like an exaggeration, as the documentary progresses, you see how much effort and money is spent on getting the best fish, the right preparation, the best people(most of them quit)... that the price looks cheap and the thoughtfulness put into it could take a man to the moon.

-Software is the same.
+Writing software is the same.

 Remember the questions?